danielstgt/laravel-mix-svg-vue/README.md

 `extract` | Boolean | `false` | Separate the SVG's from your main bundle `svgoSettings` | Array | <code>[{&nbsp;removeTitle:&nbsp;true&nbsp;}, {&nbsp;removeViewBox:&nbsp;false&nbsp;}, {&nbsp;removeDimensions:&nbsp;true&nbsp;}]</code> | SVGO settings

-## A note for toggling or rendering icons inside lists
+## Toggling or rendering icons inside lists

-Not really related to SVG Vue, but when more than one `<svg-vue>` icon is rendered inside a conditional state with `v-if` or `v-for`, a `key` attribute should be used to tell Vue that an element needs to change when any condition changes.
+Not really related to this extension, but when more than one `<svg-vue>` icon is rendered inside a conditional state with `v-if` or `v-for`, a `key` attribute should be used to tell Vue that an element needs to change when any condition changes.

 While in most cases the cost for toggling elements with `v-show` should be preferred (also no need for a `key` attribute then), a simple example when toggling an icon with `v-if` inside a button could look like this: